harvardinformatics/biotips/Biotips-workshop-Day4-student.Rmd

 ---
-title: "Biotips Day 4: Shell scripting"
+title: "[Workshop] Biotips Day 4: Shell scripting"
+description: "More on shell scripting for bioinformatics, including programming basics such as loops and conditional statements"
 date: "February 29, 2024"
 authors:
   - Nathan Weeks